Learn Arabic From Jannat: Kelmet Ba7ebak

 Jannat (جنات) has the voice of an angel and the lyrics of this song are simple but very emotive.

 There are also some really good expressions here to learn from.

-I've taken a short live performance she gave during an interview (it's only a snippet of the song Kelmet Ba7ebak).
-The full song and album are on iTunes right here.
-This video's good because she's singing slowly and clearly without music so it's easy to hear every word she's saying.
+I’ve taken a short live performance she gave during an interview (it’s only a snippet of the song Kelmet Ba7ebak).
+This video’s good because she’s singing slowly and clearly without music so it’s easy to hear every word she’s saying.

 Here are the lyrics of this part in English and Arabic (scroll down for an explanation):

 The word(‘s) ‘I love you’ when you came to me and told me.
 I can’t tell you what happened to me after it.

 Without your love I was lacking many things.
 I completed it.

 Complete your words.
 I feel every word.
 Your love is the sweetest thing I’ve ever found.

 My soul is yours and everything is yours, my life.

 I love it.